matthieuSolente/email-darkmode/README.md

 <![endif]-->
 ```

--webkit-border-before: 2px solid #000000 !important; (use for top border) -webkit-border-after: 2px solid #000000 !important; (use for bottom border) -webkit-border-start: 2px solid #000000 !important; (use for left border) -webkit-border-end: 2px solid #000000 !important; (use for right border)
 ### Buttons

 #### Fix Buttons With a Different Colour Behind the Text in Dark Mode in Outlook.com Webmail, Outlook for iOS, or Outlook for Android
 Make the border transparent, e.g. border: 8px solid transparent so that only the background colour of the link element shows through

-  in the case of a vml button, if the borders of the html link stand out or if the background of the link is different, simply add the following rule:
+In the case of a vml button, if the borders of the html link stand out or if the background of the link is different, simply add the following rule:

 <!--[if mso]> <style type="text/css">
 .btn{background:transparent !important;border:none !important} </style> <![endif]-->
 For borders, include original border style plus...

 ### In Outlook for Windows in Dark Mode
 Make the <a> tag’s background transparent for Outlook only.
 You can do this by adding conditional CSS to the head of your email.

 For example, if you have a link like this with a class of buttonlink: '<a class="buttonlink">' you would include the following in the head of your email: